Jackie Venson

-Jackie Venson (born 1990) is an American singer-songwriter and guitarist from Austin, Texas.
+Jackie Venson (born 5 February 1990) is an American singer-songwriter and guitarist from Austin, Texas.
 She graduated from Berklee College of Music in 2011.
-Venson has released five studio albums, Joy (2019), Love Transcends (2021), Evolution of Joy (2023), Ghost in the Machine (2023) and The Love Anthology (2025).
+She has released five studio albums, Joy (2019), Love Transcends (2021), Evolution of Joy (2023), Ghost in the Machine (2023) and The Love Anthology (2025).
 In addition to her studio albums, Venson has released six live albums, Live at Strange Brew (2016) Live in Texas (2020), Jackie Venson Live at Austin City Limits, Joy Alive (2021), Love Transcends: Live in Austin (2022) and Ghost Live (2024).
-Venson also has an electronic musical DJ alter ego that goes by the name jackie the robot and which releases projects regularly.
+Venson also has an electronic musical DJ alter ego that goes by the name "jackie the robot", through which she releases projects regularly.

 Early life

 Venson was born in Austin, Texas.
 She grew up the youngest of nine siblings.
 Her father, Andrew Venson, worked for 40 years as a prominent professional musician before retiring.
 Venson's mother, Dr. Diane Brinkman, encouraged her to begin playing piano at age eight.
 Venson was not very disciplined in practice, noting: "It took me three years to put the focus in enough to where I could put my hands together on the piano, and it took me an additional two and a half to three years after that to even want to practice for more than 45 minutes at a time, which you have to if you want to learn how to do anything."
-It took Venson about three more years to be able to focus on playing for "three or four hours straight like a working musician".
-Venson considers her musician father a major influence:
+It took her about three more years to be able to focus on playing for "three or four hours straight like a working musician".
+She considers her musician father a major influence:

 Well my dad is a professional musician and he was my example.
 A lot of people like music and they think they have an affinity for it but if nobody else in the family does, then they sometimes don't see it as a possibility.
 Having my dad as a professional musician, it's like ... you can do this, it's hard but you can do this.

 Venson attended Westwood High School (Austin, Texas) and the Berklee College of Music, where she majored in composition and studio production.
-Venson said she had a bad experience at Berklee with the ultra-competitive environment the staff fostered, describing it as "American Idol the school".
+She said she had a bad experience at Berklee with the ultra-competitive environment the staff fostered, describing it as "American Idol the school".
 "Berklee was really hard for me", Venson recalled.
 "I was expecting it to be one thing and it ended up being another thing and I was really depressed probably for the entire time I went there.
 I didn't really play at all."
-At a social gathering, Venson was inspired by the ease with which a schoolmate performed the guitar, noting that the student "looked like he was having so much fun, and I was like, 'Dude, I don't have that much fun doing anything related to music.
+At a social gathering, she was inspired by the ease with which a schoolmate performed the guitar, noting that the student "looked like he was having so much fun, and I was like, 'Dude, I don't have that much fun doing anything related to music.
 She decided to pursue guitar, and began learning the instrument in 2011, during her last year at Berklee.
-Her piano studies and the music theory she learned in school helped Venson adapt to the new instrument.
+Her piano studies and the music theory she learned in school helped her adapt to the new instrument.